 If we focus on the U.S. again, it is compelling to examine the role that renewables are already playing in electricity generation, accounting for 21% in 2021 as reported by the EIA.
 The EIA is further forecasting that renewables will overtake all other energy sources, contributing 44% of new capacity by 2050.

 Examining the types of renewables used in U.S. electricity generation in Exhibit 6, we see a mix of solar, wind, geothermal and hydroelectric sources.
-The S&P Global Clean Energy Index approach aims to capture companies involved in those sources.
+The S&P Global Clean Energy Index approach aims to track companies involved in those sources.

 As these projections show, renewables are expected to play an increasingly significant role in energy production over the next few decades and beyond.
 It is certainly an exciting time to follow this sector, and the S&P Global Clean Energy Index is a prominent benchmark for those who want to keep a pulse on where renewables go from here.